Mehul-Kacha/AI-Chat-Bot/README.md

 2. Waits for the page to load and clicks the search bar.

-3. Searches and opens the chat with Ritu.
+3. Searches and opens the chat with (Name).

 4. Selects the latest message.